anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 This lab showcases Spark application acceleration with Spark-RAPIDS on Dataproc on GCE - powered by Nvidia GPUs.<br> GCP and NVIDIA maintain (init action) scripts and the lab, includes the same scripts in the cluster creation.
-This lab module demystifies GPU acceleration with Spark-rapids through a minimum viable Spark application on the Kaggle Teco Customer Churn dataset.
+This lab module demystifies GPU acceleration with Spark-rapids through a minimum viable Spark application on the Kaggle Telco Customer Churn dataset.

 <hr>